jenbell27/arcade-expressions/visualization/change-over-time.md

 ## Example output

 See [this web map](https://urbanobservatory.maps.arcgis.com/home/webmap/viewer.html?webmap=c81328482ced43a4ab455c0d7563d0f4) for examples of how to use this expression in ArcGIS Online.
 Red trees represent a loss in forest area while green trees represent a growth.
 The larger the symbol the greater the loss or growth.
+For more information about this expression workflow or the map below, please contact Jennifer Bell at jbell@esri.com.

 [![Change Over Time](./images/change-over-time.png)](https://urbanobservatory.maps.arcgis.com/home/webmap/viewer.html?webmap=c81328482ced43a4ab455c0d7563d0f4)